-- Nursing pillow if you plan to nurse– Having a pillow that will position your baby where they need to be for a successful breastfeeding session.
+- Nursing pillow if you plan to nurse– Have a pillow that will position your baby where they need to be for a successful breastfeeding session.

 - Ice packs for your incision/ lower lady parts– I LOVED MY ICE PACKS!
 I really hated to take any pain meds because I was nursing, but I had just had major surgery and I needed to take care of myself.
 Ice is what allowed me to only take minimal pain meds for just a few days.

 - Belly Wrap– These are AMAZING!
 I was given one at the hospital and I wore it a lot.
 You can buy them online if you either didn’t get one at the hospital or if you want something a bit more supportive.
 Even if you had a vaginal birth, a lot of postpartum women will wear them in hopes of getting rid of their baby pooch more quickly.

-- Colace or some brand of stool softener (check with your doctor first)- Pooping after giving birth is terrible.
+- Colace or some brand of a stool softener (check with your doctor first)- Pooping after giving birth is terrible.
 It doesn’t matter if you have a c-section or a vaginal delivery, it’s awful.
 Colace for the first week or so will make your bowel movements a little more bearable.
 Though I will say that a tear or two may have been shed.